Dallas Cowboys vs. Philadelphia Eagles NFL Week 18 Odds, Plays and Insights for January 8, 2022

 Eagles stats and trends

-- Philadelphia has played 16 games, with nine wins against the spread.
+- In Philadelphia's 16 games this year, it has nine wins against the spread.

-- This season, the Eagles have one ATS win in two games as an underdog of 7 points or more.
+- The Eagles have covered the spread once this year when underdogs by 7 points or more (in two chances).

-- Philadelphia has eclipsed the over/under in 56.2% of its opportunities this season (nine times over 16 games with a set point total).
+- Philadelphia has gone over the point total in 56.2% of its opportunities this season (nine times in 16 games with a set point total).

 - When Philadelphia records more than 20.8 points, it is 9-4 against the spread and 8-5 overall.

-- Philadelphia is 5-3 against the spread and 5-3 overall when the team picks up over 353.3 yards.
+- Philadelphia is 5-3 against the spread and 5-3 overall when the team piles up over 353.3 yards.

-- The Eagles have turned the ball over 15 times, 18 fewer times than the Cowboys have forced turnovers (33).
+- The Eagles have 15 giveaways this season, while the Cowboys have 33 takeaways.

 Home and road insights

-- Philadelphia is 4-3 against the spread, and 3-4 overall, at home.
+- Philadelphia is 4-3 against the spread, and 3-4 overall, at home this season.

-- At home, as 7-point underdogs or more, the Eagles are unbeaten ATS (2-0).
+- The Eagles are unbeaten ATS (2-0) as 7-point underdogs or more at home.

-- In five of seven games at home this season, Philadelphia has hit the over.
+- In seven home games this season, Philadelphia has gone over the total five times.

-- Away from home, Dallas is 6-2 overall and 7-1 against the spread.

-- The Cowboys are unbeaten ATS (1-0) as 7-point favorites or more away from home.
+- The Cowboys are unbeaten ATS (1-0) away from home as 7-point favorites or more.

-- In eight away games this season, Dallas has hit the over twice.
+- Dallas has hit the over twice in eight road games this year.

 - The average point total in Cowboys away games this season is 50.1 points, 7.6 more than this contest's over/under (42.5).